WPMedia/arc-themes-blocks/blocks/lead-art-block/README.md

 **totalImages (Number):** Total number of images in the carousel.<br />
 **autoplay (boolean):** whether or not the event triggered during autoplay.
 Value is either `true` or `false`.<br />

+## Additional Considerations
+_This is optional.
+Please add an additional context that would be important to know in order to use this block._